10 Coffee Brewing Methods Compared (2026): Immersion, Percolation & Pressure

-> Compare 7 coffee brewing methods in a handy chart covering flavor, brew time, difficulty, and cost.
-Understand immersion, percolation, and pressure extraction to find the right method for your taste.
+> Compare 10 coffee brewing methods in a single chart covering flavor, brew time, difficulty, TDS targets, and cost.
+Backed by SCA standards and scientific references, this guide helps you choose the right extraction method.

 **Canonical URL**: https://coffee-guide.jp/en/brewing/coffee-extraction-comparison-brewing-method